dharanidharatdd/ApnaAwaaz.ai/README.md

 ## Contributing

-- We welcome contributions to improve ChatFunAI.
+- We welcome contributions to improve ApnaAwaaz.ai.
 To contribute, please fork the repository, create a new branch, and submit a pull request with your changes.
 Ensure that your code adheres to the project's coding standards and includes appropriate tests.

 - Fork the repository
 - Create a new branch (git checkout -b feature/your-feature-name)